-The holiday season is on us, and if you haven’t yet booked your hire car, check out these handy tips from our Editor-in-Chief, Michael Cullen – compiled from 12 years on the road for i-escape.
+If you haven’t yet booked your hire car yet, check out these handy tips from Co-Founder Michael Cullen – compiled from 18 years on the road for i-escape.

 Choose your car hire company carefully

 We’ve found Hertz to be consistently reliable and helpful, though of course they’re not always the cheapest.
 If you’re looking for the best deal, we think that Rhino is the best comparison site and broker.